 - the information is held in a database, in proprietary data format, which can only be read using proprietary tools.
 The Institute database is interfaced with the password-protected Members’ section of the Institute website.
 However, the database only accesses information selected according to the instructions you provide;

 - the Institute’s website has electronic security systems in place, including the use of firewalls and encryption.
 In addition, user identifiers and passwords are used on our website to control access to your personal information;

-- Institute employees are required, as a condition of their employment, to treat personal information held by the Institute as confidential, and to maintain the confidentiality of that personal information; and
+- Institute employees are trained and required, as a condition of their employment, to treat personal information held by the Institute as confidential, and to maintain the confidentiality of that personal information; and

 - providing a discreet environment for confidential discussions.